Giardia

 - Good hygiene can help stop it spreading.

-Not everyone with giardia gets unwell – it is possible to be a carrier and spread the disease without being ill.
+Not everyone with giardia gets unwell – it’s possible to be a carrier and spread the disease without being sick with symptoms.

 Anyone can become infected with giardia.
-However, some situations do increase your risk of picking up the infection.
+However, you may increase your risk of picking up the infection if you:

 Note: The chance of people getting a giardia infection from dogs or cats is small.
 The type of giardia that infects humans is usually not the same type that infects dogs and cats.